PayFabric/APIs/PayFabric/Sections/Transaction Adjustments.md

 | TrxKey | PayFabric transaction key.|
 | AdjustAmount| Adjust amount for each action.|

-Increment Authorization
+Incremental Authorization
 ---------------------------
 <b>Incremental Authorization</b> represent additions to previously authorized amounts and do not replace the original authorization.
 The sum of all linked estimated and incremental authorizations represents the total amount authorized for a given transaction.

-Set *Action* = *IncrementAuthorization*, then *AdjustAmount* means the increase amount to the specified approved transaction, the final amount will update with fomular: New Final Amount = Original Final Amount + Adjust Amount; Increment authorization is available for Approved Sale and book transactions.
-But Increment authorization call will be failed if followed on a transaction which already adjusted tip or a book transaciton which has been captured/partially captured.
+Set *Action* = *IncrementAuthorization*, then *AdjustAmount* means increasing *AdjustAmount* on the specified approved transaction, the final amount will be updated with equation: New Final Amount = Original Final Amount + Adjustment Amount; Incremental authorization is available for Approved Sale and Authorization transactions.
+But Incremental authorization request will be failed if the transaction had adjustment tip or the Authorization transaciton has been captured/partially captured.

-* `PATCH /payment/3.1/api/Transaction/Adjust` allows to adjust tip amount, increment authorization and partial reversal for approved EVO Snap transactions

 ###### Request
 <pre>